-Gus Reed is a filmmaker, photographer and writer
+Gus Reed is a filmmaker, photographer and performer

 from Cape Cod, based in New York City since 2010.

 He frequently makes video for and with dance.

 He graduated summa cum laude from Columbia University

 with departmental honors and the Louis Sudler Prize in the Arts

 for his first feature screenplay, "Wilderness," in May 2014.